SanArfin/CovidXray/README.md

 Analysis of COVID19 chest X-rays
 ==============================

-This diagram explains the structure of the project's repository.
+This README.md file explains the content of this repository.

 Project Organization
 ------------